-How to show the Description of a 'key' item.
+How to show the Description of a 'key' item in a Form

 In our application we have a Customer class form field.
 It would be useful to show the Customer class description beneath this field.
 Here's how to do that: